ssp21/ssp21-spec/ssp21.md

 The responder is mostly stateless.
 It does not require the use of a timer or a formal state machine to implement the handshake.
 A single flag can be used to track whether the *pending session* is initialized.

-##### Handling Request Handshake Begin
+##### Handling Handshake Begin Request

-The responder always handles the *RequestHandshakeBegin* message in the same way.
+The responder always handles the *HandshakeBeginRequest* message in the same way.

 1. The responder records the time the request was received: